Guccifer123/raspberry-pi-setting-up/en/step_5.md

 title: First start up?
 ---

-If this is the first time starting your Raspberry Pi you will see the Noobs installer
+If this is the first time starting your Raspberry Pi you will see the Noobs installer.

 --- task ---